Wuodan/docker-vpn-bridge/README.md

 - ✅ Containers can reach one VPN‑internal endpoint
 - ✅ No `--network host` for your app containers
-- ✅ Works with browser‑based VPN logins
-- ✅ Linux & Windows instructions
 - ✅ Transparent, tiny, easy to debug
+- ✅ Does not expose VPN to outside host

 What this is **not**: